 Article 5

 5.1.
-A member may resign from the Association at any time of any calendar year by addressing a registered letter to the President of the Association.
+A member may resign from the Association at any time of any calendar year by addressing an official and acknowledged communication to the President of the Association.
 Any member who ceases to be part of the Association shall have no right to any part of the assets of the Association.

 5.2.
 A member can be excluded from the Association by the General Assembly: (i) if such a member fails to comply with the membership obligations; (ii) if a member acts in violation of the law, the statutes, the decision of the General Assembly or more generally the general interest of the Association; (iii) if a member engages in practices which might engage the Association’s civil or criminal liability; (iv) if a member has been declared bankrupt.